 Bit-Perfect & MQA

 The real competitive advantage now of the DX220 with these streaming apps is the bit-perfect playback capability.
 Previously this was limited to just Mango.
-However, iBasso has expanded that across the OS as well as introduce MQA unfolding and rendering in TIDAL.
+However, iBasso has expanded that across the OS as well as introduced MQA unfolding and rendering in TIDAL.
 You can see the actual bit rate in the top notifications bar when using the likes of TIDAL & Spotify.

 There are no built-in DLNA services in the Mango app as yet so you will have to download a 3rd party service such as Plex or BubbleUPnP.
 Hi-Fi Cast will not work properly without Google services on the DX220.